Try our free ROI calculator. Discover your site's revenue potential.

 SPA Survival Guide—JavaScript SEO Challenges and Solutions

-In this article, we’ll explore the top seven spa javascript SEO challenges and solutions.
-We’ll provide some practical solutions to overcome the challenges, helping you grow your online presence without compromising UX:
+In this article, we’ll explore the top seven SPA JavaScript SEO challenges and their solutions.
+We’ll provide some practical tips to overcome the challenges, helping you grow your online presence without compromising UX.

 1. JavaScript Rendering and Search Engines

-Your site’s rendering is the biggest and most crucial challenge to tackle first.
+Your JavaScript site’s rendering is the biggest and most crucial SPA SEO challenge to tackle first.

 SPAs load all their content into a single HTML page and dynamically update the page (through JavaScript) as users interact with it.
-By default, all JavaScript frameworks are set to use client-side rendering, creating a much faster and more seamless experience for the user.
+By default, all JavaScript frameworks are set to use client-side rendering (CSR), creating a much faster and more seamless experience for the user.

 Instead of the server loading a new HTML file for every user’s request, JavaScript will only refresh the elements or sections the visitor interacts with, leaving the rendering process in the hands of the SPA.